Robustly estimating heterogeneity in factorial data using Rashomon Partitions: Rashomon Partition sets

 \end{definition} The RPS relative to $\Pi_0$ is the set of partitions that have a similar or higher posterior value than the reference.
 In our analysis, we are interested in $\Pi^{\text{MAP}}$---the \emph{maximum a posteriori (MAP)} partition, so we will focus on $\mathcal{P}_\tau(\Pi^{\text{MAP}})$.
 That is, in our setting the RPS is the set of partitions that are sufficiently close to the posterior of the MAP partition.
 We write this as $\mathcal{P}_\tau$, dropping the reference argument unless explicitly needed.
 We could, more generally, define an RPS based on any posterior threshold, $\theta$, such that $\mathcal{P}_{\theta} = \{ \Pi \in \mathcal{P}^{\star} : \ \Pr(\Pi \mid \Z) \geq \theta \}$.
-Defining the RPS as a Bayesian model allows us to use the infrastructure of posterior probabilities to compare multiple models, as well as facilitates quantifying uncertainty without resorting to bootstrapping.
-Further, defining the RPS in comparison to a reference partition, however, avoids the need to define ``high'' posterior values (which requires knowing at least the scale of the entire posterior since they are, tautologically, defined in contrast to ``low'' density values).
-To construct the RPS, we begin with an initialization partition, then enumerate all models with posteriors at least as high as this initialization partition (which by definition includes $\Pi^{\text{MAP}}$).
-We then construct the RPS by moving down the list of partitions, ordered by posterior value, until we reach $(1-\tau)\Pr(\Pi^{\text{MAP}}|\Z)$.
+Defining the RPS as a Bayesian model allows us to use the infrastructure of posterior probabilities to compare multiple models and quantify uncertainty.
+We begin with an initialization partition, $\Pi_0$.
+We then enumerate $\mathcal{P}_{t}(\Pi_0)$ with $t = 0$, which by definition includes $\Pi^{\text{MAP}}$.
+We construct the RPS by moving down the list of partitions, ordered by relative posterior, until we reach $(1-\tau)\Pr(\Pi^{\text{MAP}}|\Z)$.

-Given a posterior over the partition models, we have a posterior over the effects of various feature combinations, possibly pooled, on the outcome of interest conditional on the partition models in this set.
-So